Assessment

 - We have class.

-3 Group project and Final Reflection
+3 Group Project and Final Reflection

 3.1 Overview

+As part of the assessment you will have to work on a Group Project.
 This project can be anything (some ideas below) so the structure of what you will have to submit differs depending on what you end up doing.

 The requisites for the Group Project are the following: